 A British-Iranian woman jailed in Iran after trying to watch a volleyball match is on a hunger strike, refusing food or liquids, her brother told AFP on Monday.

-Ghoncheh Ghavami, a 25-year-old law graduate from London, is protesting against a judicial delay in making her one-year prison sentence official, her brother said.
+Ghoncheh Ghavami, a 25-year-old law graduate from London, is protesting because the judge has yet to confirm her one-year prison sentence, making it official, her brother said.

 "She's been on hunger strike from Saturday," Iman Ghavami said in a phone interview.

 "She's not eating any solid foods and she's not drinking any liquids.

 "Ghavami said his sister's lawyer had seen the court document sentencing her to one year in jail, but that a deadline to make the verdict formal had now passed.

 I don't understand why they don't want to issue the verdict when they have made the decision.

 " he said.